RTS Monitoring

 The high-quality dual-frequency phase observations of the DORIS system provide a valuable source of information for global ionospheric analysis.
 These data are particularly suited for an independent and external validation of existing GNSS-based ionosphere models.
 For this purpose, relative variations in the slant total electron content (dSTEC) derived from dual-frequency observations are calculated along the link between the ground station and the satellite, with reference to the highest satellite elevation of each pass.
 This approach has long been applied for GNSS observations (i.e., GNSS dSTEC analysis), and was recently adapted to DOIRS observations by Liu et al (2023), who introduced the concept of DORIS dSTEC, to evaluate real-time global ionospheric maps (RT-GIMs) from different IGS analysis centers.

 Using NRT DORIS data from Jason-3, the accuracy of different RT-GIM products are routinely monitored with a latency of about 24 hours.
-The evaluation includes RT-GIMs from CAS (ION000CAS1), CNES (ION000CNE1), UPC-IonSAT (ION000UPC1), WHU (ION000WHU1) as well as the IGS combined solutions (ION000IGS1 generated by UPC-IonSAT and ION001IGS1 generated by CAS).
+The evaluation includes RT-GIMs from CAS (IONO00CAS1), CNES (IONO00CNE1), UPC-IonSAT (IONO00UPC1), WHU (IONO00WHU1), NRCan (IONOO0NRC0) as well as the IGS combined solutions ION000IGS1 generated by UPC-IonSAT and ION001IGS1 generated by CAS.

 Bias and STD time series